serverwrangler/watchdog-prometheus-exporter/README.md

 You now should be able to open a browser and go to http://localhost:8000/healthz and get a OK status.
 Then check the metrics at http://localhost:8000/metrics

+### Prometheus Scrape Job examples
+`- job_name: watchdog-prometheus-exporter
+    # If prometheus-node-exporter is installed, grab stats about the local
+    # machine by default.
+    static_configs:
+      - targets: ['localhost:8000']
+`

 ### Environment Variables